 Giant Flyer: In the anime, Kato summons a gigantic, flying manta ray-like spirit to besiege the Tatsumiya house.

-Hand Seals: Onmyodo and other spiritual powers in the series require it.
+Hand Seals: Most of the magic users in the series do these, as Onmyodo and other spiritual powers in the series require it.

 Heroes Prefer Swords: Both heroes and villains use swords in Teito Monogatari.
 Koda and Kamo fight with wakizashis, and Kato use a katana at some point.